 You can create an organization policy to ensure that your organization meets your compliance and regulatory needs.
 Using an organization policy, you can specify in which regions your organization can create new log buckets.
 You can also restrict your organization from creating new log buckets in specified regions.

-Cloud Logging doesn't enforce your newly created organization policy on your existing log bucket; it only enforces the policy on new log buckets.
+Cloud Logging doesn't enforce your newly created organization policy on existing log buckets; it only enforces the policy on new log buckets.

-For information on creating a location-based organization policy, refer to Restrict resource locations.
+For information on creating a location-based organization policy, see Restrict resource locations.